 I’d like to become a drop-off point for my community.
 How do I become listed on the map?

 Great question!
 The administrators of public drop-off points register to use our free national recycling programs to collect for themselves and the wider public.
 You can follow the steps here to become a public drop-off point for your community.
 Plus, when you recycle with TerraCycle you can earn charity points that are redeemable as donations to the charity or school of your choice.

 Why can’t I find Zero Waste Boxes on the map?

 Zero Waste Boxes are a prepaid solution for recycling even more hard-to-recycle rubbish that isn’t commonly accepted in kerbside recycling schemes.
 Organisations or households purchase the Zero Waste Boxes that fit their needs and do not appear on the TerraCycle map.
 The boxes are generally purchased by individuals or organisations such as schools, councils, or even your local optometrist.

 Zero Waste Box purchasers can decide whether it’s for private use, or if they want to allow other members of the community to add to their collection, so keep a look out for a Zero Waste Box near you.
 The box owner is responsible for sending their full box to TerraCycle for processing, and orders a new Zero Waste Box to continue recycling using this method.

 Explore the extensive range of Zero Waste Boxes to help you tackle different waste streams in Australia and New Zealand.

 Why are private collectors not on the map?

-We hope this clears up any queries you have about the map.
-If you have any problems with your waste collections or drop-offs, don’t hesitate to reach out to our amazing customer service team!
+We hope this clears up any queries you have about the TerraCycle map and how it’s used in relation to the different methods for recycling through TerraCycle.
+If you have any further questions, don’t hesitate to contact our customer service team.